-General education introductory course.
+General education social and behavioral sciences introductory course.
 Overview of the study of entrepreneurship, including its economic foundations, the principles of venture creation, financial sources of capital and strategy/business plan creation.
 Explores the entrepreneurial mentality and philosophy toward risk-taking, innovation and creativity.
 Prerequisites: ENGL 101, 102, COMM 111.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Focuses on identifying the sources of business opportunities, understanding industry characteristics that are more or less favorable for new ventures, generating business ideas, evaluating the feasibility of business ideas, and investigating appropriate business models prior to formal business plan development.
 Prerequisite: junior standing for nonbusiness students.

-An academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
+Academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 Repeatable for credit.
-Graded Cr/NCr.
 Prerequisites: junior standing and 2.250 GPA.